Find out about the EAL students we support and how they are supported.

-- establish links between home and school for EAL students and families
+- create successful links between home and school

-To make progress and to achieve the same level of educational success as students whose first language is English, EAL students will be supported to develop literacy in English by:
+The EAL Service supports students to achieve the same level of educational success as students whose first language is English.
+Support to EAL students aims to develop literacy in English by:

 - learning to speak English

 - learning to listen and comprehend spoken English

 - learning to read and write English

 - learning through English at the same time as they learn English